SoftBank’s big investment in Uber comes to a close

 Britain’s spy agency can’t stop losing cyber talent to major tech companies

-It looks like SoftBank’s long-anticipated investment in Uber is almost done.
+SoftBank’s long-anticipated investment in Uber is almost done.

-According to a report from The Wall Street Journal, a SoftBank-led group has almost finalized a deal to own close to 15% of the company.
-The transaction could be completed as soon as noon today, Pacific time.
+Following the close of the tender offer on Thursday, a SoftBank-led group was able to secure interest for its desired 14% stake in the company.
+The news was first reported by The Wall Street Journal.

-Shareholders including employees and early investors are expected to sell shares in the deal.
+Shareholders including employees and early investors like Benchmark Capital and Menlo Ventures are expected to sell shares in the deal, turning paper money into cash.
 Uber has largely restricted the selling of shares until this point.

+“We are appreciative of the support from Uber’s shareholders in the successful tender offer and look forward to closing the overall investment in January.
+We have tremendous confidence in Uber’s leadership and employees and are excited to support Uber as it continues to reinvent how people and goods are transported around the world.”

-Benchmark Capital and Menlo Ventures are amongst the shareholders expected to sell in the deal.
-If the transaction is completed, Benchmark will drop its lawsuit against former Uber CEO Travis Kalanick.
-The suit related to the appointment of board seats.
+Once the transaction is completed, Benchmark will drop its lawsuit against former Uber CEO Travis Kalanick.
+The suit related to his power to appoint board seats.

 0